 Our intellectual property rights involve complex factual, scientific and legal questions.
 We operate in an industry characterized by significant intellectual property litigation.
 Even though we may believe that we have a valid patent on a particular technology, other companies have from time to time taken, and may in the future take, actions that we believe violate our patent rights.
-For example, we have been and are involved in several legal proceedings for patent infringement and related matters with ONT and Harvard University in several United States and European jurisdictions.
-We have received adverse rulings against us with respect to our complaint with the USITC in one of these proceedings, and there are no assurances that we can be successful in appealing or otherwise overturning any such rulings.
+For example, we are involved in legal proceedings for patent infringement and related matters with ONT in the United States, and we were previously involved in other legal proceedings with ONT and Harvard University in several United States and European jurisdictions.
+We have received adverse rulings against us with respect to our complaint with the USITC in one of these proceedings.
 Legal actions to enforce our patent rights have been, and will continue to be, expensive, and may divert significant management time and resources.
 Adverse parties from previous legal actions have brought, and may in the future bring, claims against us and/or our intellectual property.
-Litigation is a significant ongoing expense, recognized in sales, general and administrative expense, with an uncertain outcome, and has been, and may in the future be, a material expense for the Company.
+Litigation is a significant ongoing expense, recognized in sales, general and administrative expense, with an uncertain outcome, and has been, and may in the future be, a material expense for us.
 Our enforcement actions may not be successful, have given rise to legal claims against us and could result in some of our intellectual property rights being determined to be invalid or not enforceable.
-Furthermore, an adverse determination or judgement could lead to an award of damages against us, or the issuance of an injunction against us that could prevent us from selling any products found to be infringing the intellectual property rights of another party
+Furthermore, an adverse determination or judgement could lead to an award of damages against us, or the issuance of an injunction against us that could prevent us from selling any products found to be infringing the intellectual property rights of another party.